hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And treat their guests as they would little boys
 >
-> To call a dance they now a trumpet blow,
+> To call a dance they now a trumpet blow[^174],
 >
 > As showmen gather children round a show:

+[^174]:
+	It has lately been the practice with some professors of dancing when they have a ball, to call up their company to the dances, (i. e. to their places in the dance) with a charge on the trumpet, instead of the ever-commanding voice of the master of the ceremonies; thus making the ball room resemble a field of Mars, rather than the Temple of Terpsichore.
+It is done to give the idea of the company being too numerous to be summoned by the master's voice.

+	> What next will form a feature in their bill,
 	>
+	> None can devise--- 'tis past all human skill.

 > Who hear the trumpet, then take to their legs,
 >
 > In hopes to see some phoenix, or cock's eggs,
 >
 > Or learned pig, or mermaid newly taken,
 >
-> Or some kind pair, who've claimed the flitch of bacon.
+> Or some kind pair, who've claimed the flitch of bacon[^175].

->
+[^175]: At the Manor of Dunmow, in Essex, according to ancient custom, the steward gives a flitch of bacon to any married couple having been married a year and a day, who kneeling on two sharp stones in the church-yard, will swear they have not transgressed their nuptial vow, had no domestic strife, offended each other in word or deed, wished themselves unmarried, or repented.
+It appears that the gift has been obtained only six times during the last four hundred years, (videlicet) three times before the dissolution of monasteries in the reign of Henry 8th, and thrice since that period.

-> So our Professors trope their guests will race,
+> So our professors trope their guests will race,
 >
 > And sans decorum, scramble for a place;
 >